egoens/react-aria-tooltip/README.md

 You will also need to include the tooltip css path into your application in some form.

 ### CSS @import
+Import the package css file relative to your `node_modules` directory.

+Example
 ```
 @import "../../../node_modules/react-aria-tooltip/dist/react-tooltip.min.css";
 ```